Enter the true (real) power and the apparent power into the calculator to determine the reactive power (magnitude).

 Can a reactive power be 0?

-Reactive power can be zero when the phase angle between the voltage and current is the same.
-In these cases, the system is said to have a power factor unity.
+Reactive power can be zero when the phase angle between the voltage and current is 0° (they are in phase).
+In these cases, the system has unity power factor (power factor = 1).
 In these types of electrical systems, only real power is consumed by the circuit.

 Reactive Power Example